 COVID-19 has affected all of us in many ways, and CMSA is no exception.
 We appreciate your patience as we have worked to come back onto the fields and courts in a safe manner for all of our athletes and volunteers.
 Please see below for updated information on our leagues' registrations and status, as affected by COVID-19.

-The Governor moved Chicago into phase four which allows competitive play all categories of sports.
+The Governor moved Chicago into phase four which allows competitive play in all categories of sports.
 Indoor sports are restricted to 50 people or 50% max capacity.
-The CMSA Main Board voted on January 27th, 2021 to resume in person sports.
+The CMSA Main Board voted on January 27th, 2021 to resume in-person sports.
 Chicago has moved to phase four as of February 1st.

 Last Updated: May 14th, 2021